SpineEventEngine/documentation/README.md

 The code resides under the `_code` directory.
 For instructions on embedding the code into the pages, please see the [`EMBEDDING.md`](./_code/EMBEDDING.md) file.

+Please note that the following part of the script requires an ARM-based Mac.

 To embed the code samples, run:

 ```shell